lxmcf/vocal/README.md

 ### Indentation

-Vocal Syntax should use either 1 tab or 4 spaces (Mixing these is a forbidden form of devil worship), to keep this consistent; it is recommend to use [EditorConfig](https://editorconfig.org/) if supported by your editor.
+Vocal Syntax (Name Pending) should use either 1 tab or 4 spaces (Mixing these is a forbidden form of devil worship), to keep this consistent; it is recommend to use [EditorConfig](https://editorconfig.org/) if supported by your editor.

 Each new block of code within a set of braces should increment the current indentation by 1 unit (1 tab or 4 spaces).